malik672/uniswap-sdk-core-rust/README.md

 #                                           Uniswap SDK Core Rust

-The Uniswap SDK Core in Rust provides essential functionality for interacting with the Uniswap decentralized exchange.
+**An Unofficial Uniswap SDK Core in Rust provides essential functionality for interacting with the Uniswap decentralized exchange.**

+> **Warning**
+>
+>   This is an unofficial uniswap library

-## TBD(To Be Done)
+## Quickstart
-### -- Computed Price Inputs (TBD)
+Add this to your Cargo.toml

+[dependencies]
+uniswap-sdk-core-rust = "0.6.0";

+And this to your code:

+use ethers::prelude::*;

 ## Acknowledgments